Reading time: 24 minutes and 45 seconds.

 Any modification requiring prior user activation

 Mods specifying API version 2.4 will require a prior user gesture before attempting to modify any part of the document.
-The main purpose for this is to prevent a mod from modifying the document in a render loop, which is an API misuse that mainly breaks the undo/redo mechanism, export errors or other more subtle bugs.
-Any user gesture, such as key down, mouse down, or scroll wheel, is enough to allow API modifications.
-Mods specifying API version less than 2.4 will in Spotfire 14.8 or later yield a browser console warning.
+The main purpose of this is to prevent a mod from modifying the document in a render loop, which is an API misuse that mainly breaks the undo/redo mechanism, causes export errors or introduces other more subtle bugs.
+Any user gesture, such as a keydown, mousedown, or scroll wheel event, is enough to allow API modifications.
+Mods specifying an API version lower than 2.4 will, in Spotfire 14.8 or later, yield a browser console warning.

 Invisible and sticky transactions

 When modifying the Spotfire analysis via the visualization mods API, it may sometimes be useful to control the undo/redo stack, which is done using the transaction API.
-Prior to 2.4, there was only possible to group a set of modifications into one undo step, and for most usages this was made implicitly by the API.
+Prior to 2.4, it was only possible to group a set of modifications into one undo step, and for most usages, this was handled implicitly by the API.

-• Sticky transaction will automatically merge a set of modifications with the preceding transactions if they share the supplied transaction identifier.
-This type of transaction is useful for example when the mod updates a mod property when dragging a slider handle, resulting in only the final value being recorded in the undo/redo stack.
+Sticky transactions will automatically merge a set of modifications with the preceding transactions if they share the supplied transaction identifier.
+This type of transaction is useful, for example, when the mod updates a mod property while dragging a slider handle, resulting in only the final value being recorded in the undo/redo stack.

-• Invisible transaction allows the mod author to make document modifications that will be invisible in regards to the undo/redo stack.
-For example if the mod as a notion of currently active section for interaction within the mod, this may be recorded as an invisible transaction.
-These changes will never produce its own undo/redo step.
+Invisible transactions allow the mod author to make document modifications that will be invisible with regard to the undo/redo stack.
+For example, if the mod has a notion of a currently active section for interaction within the mod, this may be recorded as an invisible transaction.
+These changes will never produce their own undo/redo steps.

 Reading data from dual mode axis

-Reading row data for dual mod axis is in API versions prior to 2.4 somewhat cumbersome.
-Before using any of the methods DataViewRow.categorical or DataViewRow.continuous, you first need to check th current axis mode to know which of the two methods to use, or the method will throw an error.
+Reading row data for a dual mod axis in API versions prior to 2.4 is somewhat cumbersome.
+Before using either of the methods DataViewRow.categorical or DataViewRow.continuous, you first need to check the current axis mode to know which of the two methods to use, or the method will throw an error.

-With API version 2.4 there are two new sibling methods; DataViewRow.tryCategorical or DataViewRow.tryContinuous.
-These methods will return null for dual mode axis that currently has an empty expression or does not match the current mode.
+With API version 2.4, there are two new sibling methods: DataViewRow.tryCategorical or DataViewRow.tryContinuous.
+These methods will return null for a dual mode axis that currently has an empty expression or does not match the current mode.
 They will however still throw an error if the "axisName" does not match a dual mode axis.

 Action mods

-No new additions to the action mods framework have been added.
-However, Spotfire 14.8 introduces new features which are supported in the API.
+There are no new additions to the action mods framework.
+However, Spotfire 14.8 introduces new features that are supported in the API.
 These include:

 Mods API 2.3